Meet the Team and How to Find Us

 Katie Reygate - Associate Head of Pharmacy - Early Careers

-Rachel is responsible for leading and implementing a strategy for trainee pharmacist education and training across London and Kent, Surrey and Sussex.
+Rachel’s role includes leading and implementing supplementary education and training for trainee pharmacists across London.
 She is also regional lead for the national foundation trainee pharmacist recruitment scheme (Oriel).
-Her role includes contributing to national trainee pharmacist education workstreams, managing the HEE regional trainee pharmacist programme for London and Kent, Surrey and Sussex, contributing to the early years training for pharmacists agenda and supporting trainee pharmacist educational programme directors through the leadership and facilitation of networks.
+Other responsibilities include contributing to national trainee pharmacist education workstreams to support the implementation of GPhC reforms to the initial education and training of pharmacists and supporting trainee pharmacist educational programme directors through the leadership and facilitation of networks.

-Tracey Tisley - Programme Lead, Pharmacy Technicians and Support Staff
+Tracey Gotts (nee Tisley) - Programme Lead, Pharmacy Technicians and Support Staff

 Tracey leads on the development and delivery of workstreams specifically for the pharmacy technician and support staff workforce including the Pharmacy Technician Workforce Expansion Programme, Pre-registration Trainee Pharmacy Technician Programme and Medicines Optimisation Programme.